The Sovereign Franchise — Business Plan — The World's Mayor

 Fund a Sovereign Hub

 COTECC needs laptops and lab supplies.
 The Digital Hub needs cameras and Starlink.
 The Nakivale Plenthora Center needs construction materials.
+The Cameroon Corridor hubs need everything from scratch.
 Sovereign Missions deploy capital directly — tiers from $50 to $10,000+ — to specific, durable infrastructure that will be in use for years.

 Path 3 — Personal Support